cybertraining-dsc/reu2022/contribute/bio.md

 open-source, all-in-one grid-computing solution written in Python.
 He presently participates in the University of Virginia’s Computing for Global Challenges program with Dr.
-Gregor von Laszewski and Dr. Geoffrey C. Fox to find high performance computing solutions using Raspberry Pis.
+Gregor von Laszewski to find high performance computing solutions using Raspberry Pis.

 ## Eric He